The following menu provides links to additional information for newly-eligible MnSCU members:

 As a newly hired faculty member of the Minnesota State Colleges and Universities (MnSCU) who meets MnSCU eligibility requirements, you have a one-time opportunity to elect your primary pension coverage.
 You should have received notification of your eligibility from your campus Human Resources representative.
 During the one-year election period, you may choose to participate in the Teachers Retirement Association (TRA) or the Individual Retirement Account Plan (IRAP) (Minnesota Statutes 354B.21).

 Watch a pre-recorded webinar for new hires in the MnSCU system (within the last year).
 In it, we explain the two different retirement plan options available: Teachers Retirement Association (defined benefit) or Individual Retirement Account Plan (defined contribution).
+You can also download the PowerPoint used in the webinar.

 As a newly-tenured faculty member of the Minnesota State Colleges and Universities (MnSCU), you have an opportunity to transfer retirement coverage from your individual retirement plan (IRAP) to the Teachers Retirement Association (TRA).
 You are eligible to make the election to transfer retirement coverage to TRA at any time up to one year from your date of tenure.